port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/falco.md

 </details>

-## Configure Falcosidekicks to send webhook
+## Configure Falco Sidekick to send webhook

 1. If you're using Falcosidekick with [Docker](https://github.com/falcosecurity/falcosidekick#with-docker), use the following command for installation.
 Replace `YOUR_WEBHOOK_URL` with the value of the `url` key you received after creating the webhook configuration;